Last updated - April 14, 2020

 Are you planning to set up an eCommerce store?
-Are you not sure which platform to go for?
+Are you not sure which platform is the best for you?
 Read on, as we are going to compare two eCommerce giants – WooCommerce vs Shopify.
 We intend to provide a basic understanding on how both these platforms work.
 In addition, we will look deep into some of the specific components of an eCommerce store, and try to understand how each of these solutions fare.
 By the end of this article, you should have a clear idea on the suitable eCommerce platform for your products and business strategies.

 Statistics on popularity